YulinLi98/INDE_577_Repo/Supervised_Learning/Perceptron/README.md

 - Conclusion

 ## Reference
 The introduction part is mainly based on https://en.wikipedia.org/wiki/Perceptron.
-The coding part is based on Dr. Davila's Lecture Notes.
+The coding part is based on Dr. Davila's Lecture Notes and the text book 'Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow'.